326sjkim/326sjkim/README.md

 ### Hi there 👋

+I’m currently working on teaching subject concerned with Computer science.
+My classes related to computers and artificial intelligence are being taught.

+And I want to teach how to use GitHub .

 <!--
 **326sjkim/326sjkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.